siatoolsuit/siarest-vscode/README.md

 ### Easy Method
 Just Clone this Repo Local

-Open the root directory with Visual Studio Code and right click on the extension file `rest-verification-0.2.0.vsix` and hit `Install Extension VSIX`
+Open the root directory with Visual Studio Code and right click on the extension file `rest-verification-0.2.0.vsix`.

+Then hit `Install Extension VSIX` and it should install the extension.

 ## Features
   * Typechecking for endpoints Request/Result types (Express)